AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

         .hoverHatchFill('diagonalbrick', 'black');
 ```

-Using such settings we've created a look that defines area of Gold color, rather thick border line, hatch filled with DiagonalBrick.
-Also, we've defined that when user will move cursor over the chart it's hatch will be highlighted with a black and chart will be filled with darkred.
+Using such settings we've created a look with area colored in Gold, rather thick border line, hatch filled with DiagonalBrick.
+Also, we've defined that when user drags a mouse over the chart it's hatch will be highlighted with black and the chart will be filled with dark red.

-Now we will apply the style to the chart:
+Now let's apply this style to the chart:

 {sample}BCT\_AreaChart\_07{sample}

 ### Image Fill

 Color is not the only way to design a chart.
-In this sample we will demonstrate how to use picture as a fill:
+In this sample we will demonstrate how to use a picture as a fill:

 ```
     chart.area(data).fill({